One Hundred Shoreditch

 Inspired by 1970’s Hollywood and the legacy of Laurel Canyon in LA, this dining spot serves up Californian-inspired dishes and cocktails, from dawn through to after dusk.
 Expect the space to be clad with long-hanging rattan chandeliers, lounge seating and a playful neon ‘Laurel’s’ sign.

 Hidden above Selfridges, Alto by San Carlo offers you an escape from Italy, serving up cocktails, spritz and food inspired by the country.

-London’s little Italy, the rooftop is charming, abrim with foliage and white linen lined tables.
-Expect dishes of burrata with parma ham and black truffle; yellowfin tuna tartare; Sicilian arancini filled with beef ragu and served with roasted peppers; and more.
+Located in London’s Little Italy, the rooftop is charming, abrim with foliage and white linen lined tables.
+Expect Italian-style dishes, from burrata with parma ham and black truffle to tartare di tonno; duck salad with rocket, Melinda apples from Trentino and pancetta to vitello Milanese.

 Selfridges, Oxford Street, W1A 1AB

 Queen of Hoxton